 The Internship Program enables students to combine academic study with paid and unpaid internships that directly relate to career interests while they pursue their degrees.
 Students in all majors can explore careers through hands-on experience in a variety of settings from government and nonprofit organizations to Fortune 500 companies.
 Positions are available part-time during the school year and full-time or part-time during the summer.

-Call Career Services today to learn more about the "Getting Started in an Internship" Workshop!
+Call Career Services today to learn more about the "Market Ready" for internships and full-time jobs!

 Benefits of an Internship Experience: